serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity.ComponentModel/ResetLabelWidthAttribute.md

 # ResetLabelWidthAttribute class
 **namespace:** *[Serenity.ComponentModel](../README.md#serenity.componentmodel-namespace)*   **assembly**: *[Serenity.Net.Core](../README.md)*

-Resets form css class to null, it maybe used to cancel a prior LabelWidth attribute with UntilNext = true
+Resets the form label width to null.
+It may be used to cancel a prior LabelWidth attribute with UntilNext = true.

 ```csharp
 [AttributeUsage(AttributeTargets.All)]